Network and Server Monitoring

 2. Identify which information should be monitored and collected first

 The majority of organizations today use websites to do their business.
 That said, if servers go down, it could result in a loss of connection and revenue.
 It's important to know which devices could cause operational bottlenecks if they fail to work properly.
 You also need to watch out for certain baselines, which will signal when a device's performance is going south.
-Make sure that you have the ability to get these metrics from your equipment.
+Make sure that you can get these metrics from your equipment.

-Most network and server monitoring use protocols to capture common device metrics.
+Most network and server monitoring uses protocols to capture common device metrics.
 Some even allow you to customize device probes to get what you need from your hardware.

 3. Organize exception-based notifications with a strong escalation plan